gjh-ustc0311/vanna/README.md

 **Migration path:**

-1. **Quick wrap** — Use `LegacyVannaAdapter` to wrap your existing Vanna 0.x instance and get the new web UI immediately
+1. **Quick wrap** — Use `LegacyVannaAdapter` to wrap your existing Vanna 0.x instance and serve it through the FastAPI/SSE stack
 2. **Gradual migration** — Incrementally move to the new Agent API and tools

+The adapter preserves Python-side `VannaBase` integrations.
+It does not provide the removed Flask server or Legacy `/api/v0/*` HTTP API.

 See the complete [Migration Guide](MIGRATION_GUIDE.md) for step-by-step instructions.